 Simplest thing goes hand in hand with the principle of “good enough”.
 I am the kind of person seeking for (the level of) perfection (I can achieve for now).
 So was very frustrated at first, now I learned how to find the balance.
 Make the best decision at the moment.

-Choonkeat's Twitter has this line:
+Choonkeat's Twitter has this line in bio:

 i solve problems